A Renormalization Group Analysis of the Ising Model Coupled to Causal Dynamical Triangulations: Functional Renormalization Group Equation

 The usual procedure to derive the effective action consists of writing down the most generic action compatible with symmetries.
 Then a suitable truncation is chosen to make explicit computations possible.
 Equation (\ref{eq:FRGE}) translates into a beta-function equations for the coupling constants of operators in the effective action.
 As we explained in the previous section, we consider all operators with an even number of $U$s and $V$s.
 Furthermore, we have an $O(N)$ symmetry acting on the right of the matrix fields

 Therefore, we only consider the combinations $UU^T$, $UV^T$, $VU^T$ and $VV^T$ in the effective action.

 Following \cite{castro2020renormalization}, we choose a truncation of the effective action that only includes operators with two $C$ matrices.
-Restricting the truncation to two $C$ matrices preserves the causal structure of graphs generated from the action.
-In particular, the presence of a $C$ matrix corresponds to a time-like edge in the fat graph, and we need precisely two (or zero) such edges in any vertex as explained in Section \ref{sec:MatrixIsing}.
 We also restrict to the set of single trace operators, as this was shown to be a good approximation for matrix models \cite{castro2020renormalization, Eichhorn2013}.

 With this in mind, we can write the effective action as

 where $Z_U$ and $Z_V$ are wavefunction renormalization factors.
 The operators $O_{2n}^{(j)}$ are defined as

 and $I_k \in \{1,2\}, \forall k$, $U_1 = U, U_2 = V$ as before and $j$ labels the set of configurations permitted by the symmetries of the action discussed above.
 The ones that we will consider explicitly are $O_4^{(j)}$ and